 And, add the following content to the files.
 Here we used built-in

 The output will show you all the details related to active PHP along with the PHP version.
-It will show you the values of the php variables, a list of enabled PHP modules along with there version and other details.
+It will show you the values of the PHP variables, a list of enabled PHP modules along with their version and other details.